JetBrains/kotlin-web-site/docs/topics/null-safety.md

 ## Safe calls

-Your second option for accessing a property on a nullable variable is using the safe call operator, which is written `?.`:
+Your second option for accessing a property on a nullable variable is using the safe call operator `?.`:

 ```kotlin
 fun main() {